aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/webp/_index.md

 ﻿---
-title: Convert from WEBP to other supported formats using Aspose.Imaging for Java
+title: Convert from WEBP(Raster Web Image) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/webp
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from WEBP to other formats using Java platform
+description: Aspose.Imaging API can easily convert from WEBP(Raster Web Image) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from WEBP format using Aspose.Imaging for Java" h2="Convert from WEBP image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from WEBP format using Aspose.Imaging for Java" h2="Convert from WEBP(Raster Web Image) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from WEBP images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from WEBP(Raster Web Image) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from WEBP format to other available formats using Aspose.Imaging for Java.
+WebP, introduced by Google, is a modern raster web image file format that is based on lossless and lossy compression.
+It provides same image quality while considerably reducing the image size.
+Since most of the web pages use images as effective representation of data, the use of WebP images in web pages results in faster loading of web pages.
+As per Google, WebP lossless images are 26% smaller in size compared to PNGs, while WebP lossy images are 25-34% smaller than comparable JPEG images.
+Images are compared based on the Structural Similarity (SSIM) index between WebP and other image file formats.
+WebP is a sister project of WebM multimedia container format.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}